nanos-world/docs/docs/getting-started/tutorials-and-examples/hosting-server-4free-gcp.md

 ---
+title: Hosting Server 4Free - Google Cloud
 description: >-
   How to create a Linux virtual machine instance on Compute Engine using the Google Cloud Console within the Free Tier.
 tags: [tutorial-example, hosting]
 ---

-# Hosting Server 4Free - Google Cloud

 How to create a Linux virtual machine instance on Compute Engine using the Google Cloud Console within the Free Tier.